webxos/macroslow/QUANTUM/Quantum_Space_Aerospace_Guide.markdown

 ## Real-World Impact

-Quantum space physics powers precise exoplanet detection, fusion propulsion, or satellite constellations. **PROJECT DUNES 2048-AES** uses its quantum graph database to model gravitational perturbations in real-time, slashing fuel costs.
+Quantum space physics powers precise exoplanet detection, fusion propulsion, or satellite constellations. **MACROSLOW** uses its quantum graph database to model gravitational perturbations in real-time, slashing fuel costs.
 The math—**Lie algebras** for symmetries, **Quantum Field Theory (QFT)** for particle interactions, and **quantum calculus** for discrete changes—lets you navigate the cosmos with precision that feels like magic.

-By mastering these tools, you’re not just exploring space—you’re rewriting the rules of how we travel through it, with **PROJECT DUNES** lighting the way.
+By mastering these tools, you’re not just exploring space—you’re rewriting the rules of how we travel through it, with **MACROSLOW** lighting the way.